recalledz/way-of-ascension/docs/ARCHITECTURE.md

 #### Entrypoint & Bootstrap

 `src/index.js` is a minimal entry that creates the controller, mounts feature UIs via `mountAllFeatureUIs(state)` and then calls `start()`. `src/features/index.js` centralises these UI mounts for all features.
+A placeholder app shell lives at `src/ui/app.js` for future global UI composition.

 #### State Access Rules